aws-samples/tgb-alb-multiple-eks-clusters/README.md

 ```
 Alternatively you can use [Security Group for Pods](https://docs.aws.amazon.com/eks/latest/userguide/security-groups-for-pods.html).
 For simplicity purposes this feature is not demonstrated here.

-13. Verify access to the service
+13. Verify access to the `service1`

 Examine the pre-configured forwarding rules on the AWS Application Load Balancer through AWS console or AWS CLI.
 Then perform the following command which sets a cookie as `user=user1`.